Eduard-K-A/Eduard-K-A/README.md

 - 🌐 I'm currently diving deeper into **Full-Stack Web Development**, **Mobile App Development**, **Data Science**, **Python Programming**, **C++ Programming**, and a little bit of **R**.
 - 📘 I'm always on the lookout for **new things to learn**, whether it's a framework, a concept, an algorithm, or a cool tool to boost my productivity.
-- 🤹‍♂️ **Fun fact:** I tend to multitask a lot, it's my secret way of keeping things exciting and fun!
+- 🤹‍♂️ **Fun fact:** I tend to multitask a lot, it's my secret way of keeping things exciting and fun!!

 Feel free to explore my works or connect with me!